- Steve Danbusky: Executive Director - firstname.lastname@example.org

 "Yoli will fit in great with our staff and I am sure it will be a smooth transition since she has established a great base of knowledge from her time with the club.
 She has exhibited a tremendous work ethic and understands the moving parts of youth soccer administration" said Steve Danbusky, Beach FC Executive Director.

 Chris was raised in Washington, Pennsylvania.
-After graduating from Washington High School in 1982, she joined the United States Marines.
-In 1987, Chris married Chuck Crews and moved to Virginia Beach.
-While living at the beach in 1989 with their four young children; she saw an advertisement that read “Neighborhood Youth Soccer League – We Play for the Fun of It”.
-She promptly enrolled her children into youth soccer with NYSL.
+After High School graduation she enlisted in the United States Marine Corps.
+Chris and Chuck Crews were married in 1987 and she made the move to Virginia Beach.
+In 1989 she saw an advertisement that read “Neighborhood Youth Soccer League – We Play for the Fun of It”.
+She promptly enrolled her 4 young children into youth soccer with NYSL.

 In 1998, Chris left the Board to make a military move to the Washington, DC area with her husband.
 However, her children still played for NYSL.
 Upon returning to Virginia Beach in late 2000 she returned to her association with NYSL.
 She volunteered with the league until January 2004 when she was hired to become NYSL’s Office Administrator.
 In 2008, Chris accepted the position as Referee Assignor for NYSL’s recreation program.
 She arranges the training sessions for non-certified referees and works closely with the referee assessors.
-From 1989 to the present, Chris has had five children and her grandson play soccer with this league.
+From 1989 to the present, Chris has had five children (Christopher, Shawn, Nicholas, William and Amber) and several of her grandchildren play soccer with this league.
 Chris remains dedicated to Beach FC (formerly NYSL) and ensures that our players still "PLAY FOR THE FUN OF IT"!

 Blackmore began his tenure with Beach FC as a coach in 1986, then the Virginia Beach Select Soccer Association.
 He continued to be a coach and served on the board of directors with the club through 1997.
 During his coaching career his team captured the Virginia State Championship and went on to be a semi-finalist in Region 1 competition.
 In 1997 Blackmore became the club’s first executive director intimately involved with hiring of coaches, staff, fields development, HRSC board member, budget, and managing the club’s tournaments.
 In 2005, Blackmore stepped down as Executive Director and assumed the duties of Director of Tournaments where he now manages the Virginia Beach Spring Classic, Sun Cup, and Columbus Day events.